What Is An Escrow Account? Definition And Facts

 To avoid a lapse in coverage, make sure to sign on with your new insurance provider before you cancel your current homeowners policy.

 Additionally, when you switch homeowners insurance companies, be sure to send your refund to your mortgage servicer to help avoid having to pay off a big shortage later on.
-The reason for this is that your lender pays up front for your insurance policies when they come due to be covered for the following year.
-Here’s some more information on homeowners insurance.
+The reason for this is that your lender pays upfront for your insurance policies when they come due to be covered for the following year.
+Here’s some more information on switching homeowners insurance companies.

-How do you keep track of your escrow account?
+How do you keep track of your escrow account balance?

 Since escrow accounts are managed by a third party – such as an escrow agent or your mortgage servicing company – are homeowners able to review the details of their accounts?
 The answer depends on your lender, but in general you are entitled to your account information.

 When buying a house, opening an escrow account is an important part of the process.
 Depending on your type of loan, it may be required.
-An escrow account can offer peace of mind as it offers protection and a convenient solution for paying your taxes and insurance.
+An escrow account can also offer peace of mind as it provides protection and a convenient solution for paying your taxes and insurance.

-If you’re looking to buy a home, get started online today.
+If you’re looking to buy a home and are ready for the next step in the process, get started online today with Rocket Mortgage.